Antelope Island State Park

 Reservoir

 Water from the springs below the ranch house flowed into a hydraulic “ram,” a pump powered by the weight of the water pushing down on a large piston.
 Some of the water was pumped about 100 yards uphill into this reservoir.
 Once filled with water, pipes from the reservoir supplied the house, corrals, taps, and the orchard with water.
-Only water and gravity were used, no electricity or gasoline-powered engines were needed. the “ram” is long gone, but the reservoir will probably still hold water.
+Only water and gravity were used, no electricity or gasoline-powered engines were needed.
+The “ram” is long gone, but the reservoir will probably still hold water.

 Back to contents